 The spread of CSD is the reason aura symptoms seem to blossom over several minutes.
 For example, people frequently describe scotoma (blind spots in the visual field) getting bigger, or brighter, or more elaborate.
 When migraine aura consists of multiple symptoms, it almost always begins with visual symptoms, followed by numbness and tingling symptoms, because the next part of the brain to be affected by this electrical wave is the part that controls the sense of touch.
 Weakness or loss of speech can follow.

-- Safety note: Migraine auras may slightly increase your lifetime risk for stroke.
+- Safety note: Are migraine auras dangerous?
+Not in and of themselves.
+But having migraine auras may increase your lifetime risk for stroke.
 Certain precautions are recommended to reduce stroke risks, including screenings for high blood pressure, high cholesterol, and diabetes, and following a physician’s recommendations to treat any of these conditions.
 Smoking is another high-risk behavior for potential stroke.
 Further, those who experience aura may not want to take oral estrogen contraceptive pills, since that also is associated with the risk of stroke.
 Consult your healthcare provider.

 - Though migraine aura is common and not dangerous, anyone with unusual migraine aura symptoms (such as inability to speak, sudden weakness on one side of the body, trouble seeing) or aura that appears for the first time in later life should see their doctor to ensure it is not a sign of a different condition (i.e., a stroke, brain tumor, retinal tear).

 - Your doctor can work with you to come up with a migraine treatment plan.

 Treatments.
 Whether you have migraine with or without aura, treatment is typically the same: